gillian-guide/gillian-guide.github.io/docs/Drag-and-Drop-Archive.en.md

 	??? warning "If the game does not start"
 		Try to install :material-file-download:`vcredist_x86.exe` that's in your game folder.

-		Alternatively, your PC may not support DXVK - remove :fontawesome-solid-gears:`d3d9.dll` from the game folder or try async 1.10.3 from [additional mods](#Additional_Mods).
+		Alternatively, your PC may not support DXVK - remove :fontawesome-solid-gears:`d3d9.dll` from the game folder or try async 1.10.3 from [additional mods](#additional-mods).
 	??? warning "My game is acting weird/my game randomly crashes" Disable mods one-by-one to see the culprit by editing :material-file-edit:`modloader.ini` in :material-folder:`modloader` or deleting mods in :material-folder:`update`.
 Let me know of the issue if you find it.
 === "1.2.0.59"
 	[:material-download-circle: Download](https://drive.google.com/file/d/1eJ4cbVhJ4tnTGJByh_Lf4eS5SS2ShmHO/view){ .md-button .md-button--primary }

-	Download the archive and then simply :material-zip-box:extract the contents into your game folder.
+	Download the archive and then simply extract the contents into your game folder.
 After installation, go through [additional optimisation](Additional-Optimisation.md).
 	!!! warning
 		The archive must be installed on-top of a clean, unmodded :material-steam:[Steam](https://store.steampowered.com/app/12210/) Complete Edition install.